ashleyfarrugia89/dremio-deployer/README.md

 The setup for Dremio can be performed using <b>User</b> who has <i>Owner</i> permissions in your Azure subscription, or alternatively an <b>Enterprise Application (EA)</b> that has the following permissions.

 ## Permissions
 > If you are using an Enterprise Application you will need to assign the required Azure permissions below.
-If you are Owner of the subscription then please skip this step.

-- Assign Contributor role
+- Assign Contributor role to the EA on your subscription
 - Create custom role for Dremio using create_custom_dremio_role.sh and assign to EA
-- Assign Storage Blob Data Owner to EA

 ## Setup
+1. Create ```dremiotfstorageaccount``` Azure Storage Account with a container named ```tfstate```.
+These are required to store the Terraform state.
+If you are Owner of the subscription then you will need to Assign ```Storage Blob Data Owner``` to your User on the ```dremiotfstorageaccount```, alternatively if you are using an Enterprise Application then you will need to assign ```Storage Blob Data Owner``` to your EA on the ```dremiotfstorageaccount```.
-1. Update dremio.config with relevant values for the following variables.
+2. Update dremio.config with relevant values for the following variables.

 | Variable  	| Description  | Required 	|
 |---	|:---	|	---|